mvidhate1/Chess/README.md

-# PyChess
+# Chess
-A simple AI agent for Chess.
+A simple AI agent for Chess in python.

 ## Prerequisites